Epilepsy or seizures - discharge

 - Using alcohol or illegal drugs will change the way your seizure medicines work in your body.
 This may increase the risk of seizures or side effects.

 Your provider may need to do a blood test to measure the level of your seizure drug.
 Seizure drugs have side effects.
-If you started taking a new drug recently, or your doctor changed the dosage of your seizure drug, these side effects may go away.
-Always ask your doctor about the side effects you may have and how to manage them.
+If you started taking a new drug recently, or your provider changed the dosage of your seizure drug, these side effects may go away.
+Always ask your provider about the side effects you may have and how to manage them.

 For women during childbearing years:

-- If you are planning on becoming pregnant, talk to your doctor about your seizure medicines beforehand.
+- If you are planning on becoming pregnant, talk to your provider about your seizure medicines beforehand.

-- Never stop taking your seizure medicines without talking to your doctor first.
+- Never stop taking your seizure medicines without talking to your provider first.

 How to Respond to a Seizure